ljtill/bicep-dev-box/README.md

 To override the default config file, use the `-c {FilePath}` parameter.

 #### Using with GitHub Actions

-The workflows are configured to authenticate with federated credentials mechanism.

 Azure Active Directory - Application